 If you do not want to leave the world of art and design, visit a museum, an exhibition or a gallery, spark true kiss fireworks of the muse.

-These original sites of the art world are a wonderful source of primary research on fashion saving.
-On the one hand, they are home to a large selection of different types of artifacts, exhibits, objects and historical treasures.
+These primal sites of the art world are a wonderful source for primary research on fashion inspiration.
+For one thing, they are home to a wide variety of artifacts, exhibits, objects, and historical treasures.

 Second, there are numerous special exhibitions worldwide that show inspiring works by fashion designers, artists or architects.

-If you happen to live only a subordinate role in one of these metropolises, then the Sir John Soane's Museum in London, the Musée Christian Dior with Christian Dior Garten in Granville (France), the Museo Ferragamo in Florence (Italy) and the Museum of Modern Art in New York are definitely at this point.
+If you happen to live in one of these metropolises or if travel costs are only a minor factor, then we definitely recommend Sir John Soane's Museum in London, the Musée Christian Dior with Christian Dior Garden in Granville (France), the Museo Ferragamo

 Of course, countless other museums, galleries and exhibitions are also suitable all over the world.
 A short local search on Google will help you quickly here.